LiLabAtVT/I2GDS2025/Group6/DanielTesting.md

 You can customize how stringent you want your cutting to be.
 The code uses the default parameters \
 - LEADING: Cut bases off the start of a read, if below a threshold quality
 - TRAILING: Cut bases off the end of a read, if below a threshold quality
-- SLIDINGWINDOW:<windowSize>:<requiredQuality>, will cut if below threshold
+- SLIDINGWINDOW:windowSize:requiredQuality, will cut if below threshold
 	- windowSize: specifies the number of bases to average across
 	- requiredQuality: specifies the average quality required.
 - MINLEN: Drop the read if it is below a specified length